JellyRollJunior/leet-code-journal/README.md

 * 88 - Merge Sorted Arrays
     * Pretty neat question.
 Go from the back vs the front sometimes can be useful nomesayin
     * Clean version is very different from messy version.
 Good code optimization + clean code practice
 * 469 - Next Greater Element I
     * THIS AIN'T AN EASY
     * Actually a really good question to practice using hashmaps + next biggest elem type
     * Recommend a redo for sure!
+* 581 - Shortest Unsorted Continuous Subarray
+    * This question is so tricky I dont even know if i learned anything from looking at the answer
+    * redo.
+I guess I've seen this pattern before now so I will recognize it... maybe.

 ### Blind 75 Tracker